 Before we deal with our voices, for the sake of our eyesight, let's not be transfixed with our screens.
 We need to protect our eyes by giving them small and frequent rests.
 Every so often, we should look away from the screen.
-We mustn't make a big point of doing so some might think we are being bad-mannered!
+We mustn't make a big point of doing so - some might think we are being bad-mannered!
 Just glancing away now and again, particularly if we are thinking of something, works well.
+A visual guide to these tips can be found in the video Keeping Up Appearances.